Which Is More Beneficial for Me: Franchisee or Licensee?

 On the flip side‚ if you are a real go-getter and prefer to take on the world yourself‚ then you may be most satisfied with becoming a licensee.
 The relationship is much less defined between a licensee and licensing company.
 Typically the licensee does not hold rights to the company's trademark; rather‚ they must make their own mark and establish their own identity in the business world.

 There is a lot more to know about the differences between being a franchisee or a licensee.
-For more information on franchisees and licensees‚ visit our article “The Difference Between Franchisee and Licensee”.
+For more information on franchisees and licensees‚ read “The Difference Between Franchisee and Licensee”.